gsoft-inc/wl-squide/docs/getting-started/create-host.md

 ## Try the application :rocket:

-Start the application, you should see the home page.
-Even if the remote module application is not yet available, the host application loads gracefully.
+Start the application, and you should see the home page.
+Even if the remote module application is not yet available, the host application will gracefully load.